intel/torch-ccl/README.md

 [PyTorch](https://github.com/pytorch/pytorch) is an open-source machine learning framework.

-[Intel oneCCL](https://github.com/intel/oneccl) (collective commnication library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
-For more information on oneCCL, please refer to the [oneCCL documentation](https://intel.github.io/oneccl).
+[Intel oneCCL](https://github.com/oneapi-src/oneCCL) (collective commnication library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
+For more information on oneCCL, please refer to the [oneCCL documentation](https://oneapi-src.github.io/oneCCL).

 `torch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.

 # Requirements

-PyTorch 1.3.x or newer (TODO - specify version with support of dynamic loading of external ProcessGroup)
+PyTorch (1.6.0 or newer).

-Intel® oneAPI Collective Communications Library
+Intel® oneAPI Collective Communications Library (2021.1-beta05 or newer).

 # Installation